15 Top-Rated Attractions & Things to Do in Eureka, CA

 5. Humboldt Redwoods State Park

-Hiking, cycling, and horseback riding are other popular redwoods things to do at the state park, with over 100 miles of trail available.
+Hiking, cycling, and horseback riding are some of the most popular things to do at the state park, with over 100 miles of trail available.
 The 10-plus mile Johnson Camp Trail is a strenuous hike that navigates through many habitats of the park.
-The visitor center at the park is a good place to stop for detailed trail information and interpretive information about the stunning surrounding forest.

 Address: 17119 Avenue of the Giants, Weott, California